pakastin/frzr-dom/README.md

 console.log(render(document.body)); --> <body><h1>Hello world!</h1></body>
 ```
 - Requiring `frzr-dom` will create a fake DOM for [FRZR](https://frzr.js.org).
+- Create a new document, so you don't use a global one.
 - You can then use `render(view)` or `render(el)` to produce HTML.
 That's it!